iQ Submission Terms and Conditions

 • Include a short 50-100-word biography describing yourself plus your qualification/s and current professional status.

-• Include a clear headshot (between 1-2meg).
+• Include a clear headshot (between 1-2 megabytes).
 ‘Selfies’ are not acceptable.

 When writing a submission, please consider the following: